 CAB (Change Advisory Board)

-A Change Advisory Board, or a CAB consists of a set of agents who have been nominated to verify new changes in the help desk.
+A Change Advisory Board or a CAB consists of a set of agents who have been nominated to verify new changes in the help desk.
 They help managers to assess changes and finalize them before implementation.
-The members of the each CAB include experts in a particular area, who go through every change before they approve or reject it.
+The members of each CAB include experts in a particular area, who go through every change before they approve or reject it.

 Freshservice lets you create custom CABs and fill them up with specific experts from your team.
 Whenever a change needs approval, the Change Manager can select any of the available CABs and also pick out individual members of the CAB who will get to review it.